 Verdict: Not worth the cost and here’s why…

-Even if you’re a frequent flyer, paying $695 per year is not worth it.
+Even if you’re a frequent flier, paying for a Delta Sky Club membership is not worth it.

 How can I say that so confidently?
-It’s simple… because someone else offers Delta Sky Club access for less.
+It’s simple… because someone else offers Delta Sky Club access in addition to other lounges for $450 — the same cost as Individual Sky Club membership.

-If you have the Platinum Card from American Express, a CreditCardForum advertising partner, you get free access to participating lounges through:
+If you have the Platinum Card from American Express, a CreditCardForum advertising partner, you get free access to:

 - Priority Pass Select lounges when you enroll (you’re free, guests are $27/each)

-- Airspace Lounges at JFK, CLE, and BWI
+- Airspace Lounges at JFK, CLE, SAN and BWI

-- Centurion Lounges at LAS and DFW (these are the first of several AmEx lounges that will open in major U.S. cities)
+- Centurion Lounges at LAS, LGA and DFW (these are the first of several AmEx lounges that will open in major U.S. cities)

 You get unlimited access to the participating lounges as an American Express Platinum cardmember.
-Given that this card costs $450 per year, wouldn’t you rather pay for that and get all of the above, rather than pay almost $700 to Delta for access to just their lounge and nothing else?
+Given that this card costs $450 per year, wouldn’t you rather pay for that and get all of the above, rather than access only to Delta lounges?

 - Up to $200 in annual reimbursement for airline fees for qualifying airlines – Each year you can choose a qualifying airline to receive reimbursements for incidental fees, like checked baggage costs, in-flight meal and entertainment purchases, and so forth.

 - Fine Hotels & Resorts Program – You get upgrades and benefits at over 700 hotels at no additional cost.
 These benefits include a free upgrade if available, late checkout, complimentary breakfast, and other perks which vary by property.